kusoroadeolu/EventDrop/ARCHITECTURE.md

     // TTL: 300 seconds, refreshed on requests
 }

-@RedisHash(value = "fileDrop", timeToLive = 259200)
+@RedisHash(value = "fileDrop", timeToLive = 86400)
 public class FileDrop {
     @Id UUID fileId;
     String roomCode;
-    // TTL: 3 days max to prevent data leaks so that the scheduled job can handle it }
+    // TTL: 1 day max to prevent data leaks so that the scheduled job can handle it }
 ```